NigelEarle/react-redux-todo/README.md

 ---

-### Things To Complete / Inconsistencies
+### Things To Complete

-* Error handling/messages to user when login or registration fails.
+* Conditionally display header links if user is authenticated.
-* Error handling/message to user when navigating `/`.
+* Error handling/message to user when login or registration input invalid.
-* Restrict access to `/login` and `/register` pages if user is already logged in.
+* Redirect authenticated user to `/` if trying to access `/login` or `/register` routes.
 * Fix error on refresh `/login` and `/register` routes.
 * Add `Jest` front-end unit tests and `Supertest` back-end API endpoint tests.